Cigar Lake mine: History

 The deposit is located at depth of 450 m, surrounded by and isolated within a layer of water-impermeable illite-chlorite clay, within the Athabasca Sandstone formation.
 Its age is estimated to be 1.3 billion years.
 Due to natural containment and lack of any traces of radioactive elements on the surface, the deposit is used as an example of an effective natural deep geological repository.

 During 2020, production was temporarily suspended over two periods due to the risks posed by the COVID-19 pandemic: from March until September; and then from 14 December 2020.
 Production at Orano's McClean Lake uranium mill, which processes the ore from the Cigar Lake mine, was also suspended.

-The Canadian Nuclear Safety Commission took regulatory action against owners Cameco Corporation in October 2022 due to the volume of waste material placed on waste pile C.
+The Canadian Nuclear Safety Commission took regulatory action against owners Cameco in October 2022 due to the volume of waste material placed on waste pile C.

+Cigar Lake Airport, which services the mine, is located 1 NM southwest of Waterbury Lake.